Gaza–Israel conflict: October 2023–present war

 On 7 October 2023, Palestinian militant groups, mainly Hamas and Palestinian Islamic Jihad, with other groups such as the Popular Front for the Liberation of Palestine, launched a major attack on Israel from the Gaza Strip.
-The attack included rocket barrages and vehicle-transported attacks across the border on Israeli communities and forces, causing many casualties; 796 civilians and 379 military personnel were killed.
+The attack included rocket barrages and vehicle-transported attacks across the border on Israeli communities and forces, causing many casualties; 828 civilians and 367 soldiers were killed.
 In response, the government of Israel declared a state of emergency and war; The Israeli military retaliated by conducting a counteroffensive and an extensive aerial bombardment campaign on Gaza followed by an invasion.
-This war is considered to be the largest, most devastating and deadliest conflict in Gaza since the Gaza War in 2008 and 2009 and the deadliest war in Israel since the 1948 Arab–Israeli War of 1948 and 1949.
+The first day was the deadliest in Israel's history, while the war is the deadliest for Palestinians in the larger Israeli–Palestinian conflict.